Skip to Content

 • Its design

-However, newer technology has made this less of an issue because holes can be cut in the floor to accommodate the additional pipe, but if your space is small, it’s recommended to go with a unit designed to work with the existing plumbing.
+Newer technology allows holes in the floor to accommodate the additional pipe, but if your area is small, choose a device that works with the current plumbing.

 • Type of Installation and Waterproofing